holepunchto/bare/README.md

 Emitted when the process resumes after suspension.
 Deferred and paused work should be continued when the `resume` event is emitted and new work may again be scheduled.

+### Addons

+The builtin `addon` module provides support for loading native addons, which are typically written in C/C++ and distributed as shared libraries.

+#### `const exports = Addon.load(specifier)`

+Load a static or dynamic native addon identified by `specifier`.
+If `specifier` is not a static native addon, Bare will instead look for a matching dynamic object library using `Addon.resolve()`.
+Modules with native addons can use this mechanism to export their bindings, such as by doing `module.exports = Addon.load(__dirname)` from the root of the module.
+This will allow them to be used in both static and dynamic contexts.

+#### `Addon.resolve(specifier)`

+Resolve a dynamic native addon specifier by searching for a dynamic object library matching `specifier`.

+#### `const unloaded = Addon.unload(specifier)`

+Unload a dynamic native addon identified by `specifier`, which must be fully resolved.
+If the function returns `true`, the addon was unloaded from memory.
+If it instead returns `false`, the addon is still in use by one or more threads and will only be unloaded from memory when those threads either exit or explicitly unload the addon.

 ### Threads

 The builtin `thread` module provides support for lightweight threads.
 Threads are similar to workers in Node.js, but provide only minimal API surface for creating and joining threads.